 While the terms apartments and condos may be used interchangeably by some people, both types of properties aren’t the same.
 Making the right decision will depend on doing your homework.
 You may search for available units that fit your budget.

 You should consider partnering with one of our Clever Partner Agents to find your dream apartment or condo.
-A local real estate agent can provide insight into property values, amenities, financing options, home buyer rebates, and even schedule on-demand showings for the units you want to see.
+A local real estate agent can provide insight into property values, amenities, financing options, and even schedule on-demand showings for the units you want to see.
 Partnering with the best buyer’s agent will help you find your dream home sooner while ensuring a smooth home buying process.